BeehiveForum/BeehiveForum/docs/readme.txt

 1.3.5 GeSHi
 ===========

-BeehiveForum uses several 'custom' HTML tags, including the <code> tag.
+Beehive Forum uses several 'custom' HTML tags, including the <code> tag.
 This tag now accepts a 'language' attribute (<code language="...">) which will highlight your code, thanks to the open-source software 'GeSHi' (http://qbnz.com/highlighter/).
-To include GeSHi syntax highlighting with your BeehiveForum install simply download the latest version of GeSHi (tested with v1.0.6) and upload it to a subdirectory 'geshi' in your main forum folder (if your forum was at www.site.com/forum/, upload to www.site.com/forum/geshi/).
+To include GeSHi syntax highlighting with your Beehive Forum install simply download the latest version of GeSHi (tested with v1.0.6) and upload it to a subdirectory 'geshi' in your main forum folder (if your forum was at www.site.com/forum/, upload to www.site.com/forum/geshi/).

 To change any GeSHi settings edit the file include/geshi.inc.php.

-Note: GeSHi is not created by the BeehiveForum developers.
+Note: GeSHi is not created by the Beehive Forum developers.

 1.3.6 TinyMCE
 =============

-BeehiveForum has a simple HTML toolbar built in, but also allows the use of the open- source WYSIWYG TinyMCE toolbar (http://tinymce.moxiecode.com/) by Moxiecode Systems.
+Beehive Forum has a simple HTML toolbar built in, but also allows the use of the open- source WYSIWYG TinyMCE toolbar (http://tinymce.moxiecode.com/) by Moxiecode Systems.
-To include TinyMCE in your BeehiveForum install download the latest version (tested with v1.43).
+To include TinyMCE in your Beehive Forum install download the latest version (tested with v1.43).
 Within the compressed source there should be a directory: tinymce/jscripts/tiny_mce/
 Simply copy everything from that tiny_mce directory into a subdirectory 'tiny_mce' in your main forum folder (if your forum was at www.site.com/forum/, upload it to www.site.com/forum/tiny_mce/).

-There is a BeehiveForum plugin for TinyMCE which should have already been in your forum's tiny_mce directory, under the subdirectory plugins/beehive.
-If this is not the case copy the directory tiny_mce/plugins/beehive from a fresh download of BeehiveForum to your forum.
+There is a Beehive Forum plugin for TinyMCE which should have already been in your forum's tiny_mce directory, under the subdirectory plugins/beehive.
+If this is not the case copy the directory tiny_mce/plugins/beehive from a fresh download of Beehive Forum to your forum.

 To change any TinyMCE settings edit the file include/htmltools.inc.php, looking for the function TinyMCE().

-Note: TinyMCE is not created by the BeehiveForum developers.
+Note: TinyMCE is not created by the Beehive Forum developers.

-1.4 Upgrading from previous versions of BeehiveForum
+1.4 Upgrading from previous versions of Beehive Forum
 ====================================================

-If you're reading this you're looking for instructions on upgrading your BeehiveForum to the latest and greatest available version.
+If you're reading this you're looking for instructions on upgrading your Beehive Forum to the latest and greatest available version.
 Below you will find instructions pertaining to each individual release.
 Please read them fully before starting the upgrade process.

-As with all software installations or upgrades it is highly recommended that you perform a backup of your existing web space and database before upgrading your BeehiveForum.
+As with all software installations or upgrades it is highly recommended that you perform a backup of your existing web space and database before upgrading your Beehive Forum.
 Failure to do so could result in lost data.
 You have been warned.
 Don't make us say we told you if things go wrong and you haven't backed up.

-1.4.1 Upgrading your Beehiveforum installation
+1.4.1 Upgrading your Beehive Forum installation
 ==============================================

-BeehiveForum's install script should be used to perform any upgrade from 0.4 or higher.
+Beehive Forum's install script should be used to perform any upgrade from 0.4 or higher.
 There are two ways you can use the upgrade scripts.
 From a web browser or via the command line over telnet / SSH.
 Using a web browser is the preferred method.